An Army Doctor's Memoir

 Publicity contact: Caitlin Hamilton at email@example.com

-Médecin de guerre de l’Afghanistan à Paris: La guerre sans front tells the true story of Élie Paul Cohen, a civilian emergency physician who was recruited to serve as an army doctor in Afghanistan.
-A pacifist in his youth, Élie had once refused conscription and military service in France.
+MISSION AFGHANISTAN: An Army Doctor's Memoir tells the true story of Elie Paul Cohen, a civilian emergency physician who was recruited to serve as an army doctor in Afghanistan.
+A pacifist in his youth, Elie had once refused conscription and military service in France.
 But decades later, a surreal sequence of events involving the Israeli, British and French intelligence services led him to join the French Military.

-Now back in Paris, Élie works in the emergency medical service, where he uses the protocols he learned to treat civilian victims of domestic terrorism.
-A memoir that reads like a spy thriller, Élie’s story offers a unique perspective on the conflict in Afghanistan and the medical challenges presented by the expansion of terrorism into Europe and America.
+On his return to Paris, Elie continued working in the emergency medical service, where they use the protocols he learned to treat civilian victims of domestic terrorism.
+A memoir that reads like a spy thriller, Elie’s story offers a unique perspective on the conflict in Afghanistan and the medical challenges presented by the expansion of terrorism into Europe and America.